conan-io/conan-center-index/docs/adding_packages/conandata_yml_format.md

 Sometimes sources provided by project require patching for various reasons.
 The `conandata.yml` file is the right place to indicate this information as well.

+> **Note**: Under our mission to ensure quality, patches undergo extra scrutiny. **Make sure to review** our
+> [Patching Policy](policy_patching.md) to understand the requirements before adding any.

-This section follows the same pattern as the `sources` above: one entry per version with a list of patches to apply.
+This section follows the same pattern as the `sources` above - one entry per version with a list of patches to apply.

 ```yaml
 patches: